 Keep Your Eyes Open

-You have now put out into the universe what you need, now watch what will happen.
-Keep your eyes open for those individual that fit the description you created.
-They might be at a dinner party, sitting next to you at a basketball game or you might see their profile online.
+You have now put out into the universe what you need, so just watch what will happen.
+Keep your eyes open for those individuals that fit the description you created.
+They might be at a dinner party, sitting next to you at a basketball game, or you might see their profile online.

-If you don’t have any openings and can’t financially afford to take on anyone else, remember, this can be a longer term plan, it might not all happen this Spring.
-However, you may be surprised.
+If you don’t have any openings and can’t financially afford to take on anyone else, remember that this can be a more long-term plan; it might not all happen this Spring.
+However, you may be surprised at what emerges.

-You may have an employee unexpectedly need to move out of state.
-Or you may be presented with brochure from a vendor who can do a piece of the work you need.
+You may have an employee who unexpectedly needs to move out of state.
+Or you may be presented with a brochure from a vendor who can do a piece of the work you need.
 Or even better, business will start booming and you’ll be ready to hire quickly!